byangschool/brute-force-sha1-hash/README.md

 (Curiosity sake)Common Password List used. [here](https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt)

 ### Running the program

+Download SHA1.py.

-The program runs depending on the number of args.
+**The program runs depending on the number of args.**

 1 arg : Run **SHA1.py** and paste the SHA1 hash in the script arguments(Question 1 & 2).